Kabylia: Antiquity

-Kabylia was a part of the Kingdom of Numidia (202 BC – 46 BC).
+The area of modern-day Kabylia was a part of the Kingdom of Numidia (202 BC – 46 BC).

 Middle Ages

-The history of Kabylie started to appear in the classical books during the fourth century AD with the revolt of the commander Firmus and his brother Guildon against the empire.
+The history of the area encompassing Kabylia started to appear in the classical books during the fourth century AD with the revolt of the commander Firmus and his brother Guildon against the empire.

 The Vandals, a Germanic people, established a kingdom in North Africa in 435.
 Their rule lasted for 99 years until they were conquered by the Byzantine Empire in 534.
 The surviving Vandals then assimilated into the native Berber population.
 During the rule of the Romans, Vandals and Byzantines, the Kabyle people were some of the few Imazighen in North Africa who remained independent.
 During the Arab conquest of North Africa, the Kabyles were able to temporarily control and possess their mountains, It was not until 1857 that Kabylia as a whole was fully and entirely conquered and subdued by France.